Global hyperbolicity and manifold topology from the Lorentzian distance: Low regularity

 By the arbitrariness of $m$, $d^p(r)\le d^q(r)$, which concludes the proof. \end{proof}

 So, reflectivity/$d$-reflectivity follows from upper semi-continuity in any topology in which every point has points in the chronological past and future in any neighborhood, it does not have to be the manifold topology.
-In particular, all Lorentzian metric spaces with this property are reflective, (and all such Lorentzian length spaces are $d$-reflective).
+In particular, all Lorentzian metric spaces with this property are ($d$-)reflective.
 As a special case, all Lorentzian prelength spaces, with any pair of chronologically ordered points being connected by an isochronal line, are $d$-reflective.